GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling.md

     0.75*(average_nonuniform_sampling_effort))
 ```

-At this point we can sample non-uniformly with the chosen sampling effort.
+Below we sample non-uniformly, using this chosen non-uniform sampling effort.

 ```r